Rou325/hertz-myself/README_EN.md

 /install-skill hertz-myself.skill
 ```

-Claude Code can't auto-push — say "recommend a song" when you want one.
+Claude Code can't auto-push.
+Say "recommend a song" when you want one.

 ### Hermes / openclaw